 Hoffman holds a Bachelor of Business Administration degree with an emphasis in Marketing from the University of Alaska Fairbanks.
 In addition to career endeavors, Lynn is married with two grown daughters, sings in the choir at First Baptist Rockwall, assists her family, and enjoys baking wonderful treats.

 Kent Andersen is an Account Executive for Workforce Solutions Greater Dallas.
 He has worked in Workforce Development for over 17 years, prior to joining Workforce Development he worked in the healthcare industry.
 Mr. Andersen has a degree in Finance and Real Estate from the University of Arkansas in Fayetteville, AR.
 Working with our industry partners Mr. Andersen strives to foster relationships between industry, education and the workforce system by engaging industry in business-led workforce development initiatives that deliver an educated workforce with the skills demanded by industry.

 Barbara Stein, Office Manager, is responsible for keeping the office running smoothly.
 Her job can range widely in duties and responsibilities.
 Ms. Stein has 27 years in the Dallas Workforce System.

-Rowena joined the agency in 2010 and currently serves as the Accounting Manager.
-She performs managerial accounting work and is responsible for overseeing accounting systems, procedures and controls, financial analyses and reports, and the preparation of agency budgets.
+Rowena joined the agency in 2010 and currently serves as the Payroll and Accounts Payable Manager.
+She is responsible for overseeing the day-to-day operations and maintenance of the agency’s payroll and accounts payable functions and systems.